windy-server/hrq/README.md

 # hrq
-HTTP client like requests in Go
+Http client like requests in Go